decentdao/fractal-docs/start.md

 Fractal is built on Ethereum Virtual Machine (EVM) networks, including the testnet Goerli and (coming June 2023) Ethereum Mainnet.

-There is no need to connect an Ethereum account to view DAOs, their proposals, or Safe treasuries on Fractal, however for the full experience of voting, creating templates, and managing your DAO's governance, you will need an Ethereum wallet.
+There is no need to connect an Ethereum account to view DAOs, their proposals, or Safe{WALLET} treasuries on Fractal, however for the full experience of voting, creating templates, and managing your DAO's governance, you will need an Ethereum wallet.

 The most common browser-based web3 wallet is MetaMask, which you can [learn more about here](https://learn.metamask.io/lessons/what-is-a-crypto-wallet).